-Patients with acetone poisoning often have fruity breath because breathing is one way your body gets rid of acetone.
-One way to treat those with acetone poisoning is by giving oxygen.
+Giving oxygen is one way to treat acetone poisoning.
 The concentration ratio of acetone in the blood to acetone in the alveoli (sacs) of the lungs is 330.
-This means that 330 liters of air must be breathed out and replaced with clean air to clear the acetone from one liter of blood (Ramu et al., 1978 ).
-(The average adult body contains five to six liters of blood) This is an effective way to remove acetone from blood.
-However, clearing acetone through the lungs can bring recovery in days or weeks.
+According to an article in the Western Journal of Medicine, this means that you must breathe out 330 liters of air and replace it with clean air to clear the acetone from one liter of blood.
+(The average adult body contains 5 to 6 liters of blood.)
+This is an effective way to remove acetone from your blood.
+However, clearing acetone through your lungs can take days or weeks.

-If large amounts of acetone have been ingested, do not induce vomiting.
-Acetone is harmful to the skin in your mouth and the lining of the esophagus.
-The common treatment is to pump the stomach.
-Doctors pump the stomach by putting a tube down the throat into the stomach.
-Small amounts of water or saline are pumped into the stomach and sucked back out.
+You shouldn’t induce vomiting if you’ve drunk large amounts of acetone.
+Acetone is harmful to the skin in your mouth and the lining of your esophagus.
+The common treatment is to pump your stomach.
+Your doctor can pump your stomach by putting a tube down your throat and into your stomach.
+They then pump small amounts of water or saline into your stomach and suck it back out until there’s no more acetone.

-This is done until no more acetone is present.
-The stomach pumping procedure raises the risk of accidental aspiration pneumonia, a condition in which the water is accidentally pumped into the lungs instead of the stomach.
-The patient can drown from the liquid filling his or her lungs.
+Stomach pumping raises the risk of accidental aspiration pneumonia, a condition in which the water is accidentally pumped into the lungs instead of the stomach.
+A person can drown from the liquid filling their lungs.

 If you have a metabolic disorder, such as diabetes, be sure to follow your doctor’s instructions regarding diet, medication, and lifestyle.
 If you notice changes in your symptoms, contact your doctor to discuss adjustments to your regimen.
 This will keep internal sources of acetone under control.

-Acetone from external sources can enter the body four different ways:
+Acetone from external sources can enter your body by accidentally or purposely:

-- breathing: inhaling acetone from products such as nail polish or paint thinner
+- breathing it in from products such as nail polish or paint thinner

-- keeping children away from bottles of liquid containing acetone
+- Keep children away from bottles of liquid containing acetone at all times.